EDvestinU private student loans review

 Students can apply with a cosigner if they can’t meet the income or credit score requirements — most undergraduates won’t.
 International students can also get around the residency requirement if they apply with a cosigner who is.

 How do EDvestinU private student loans work?

 EDvestinU’s student loans work like most other online student loans.
-Undergraduate and graduate students enrolled in degree-granting programs can apply for funds to cover the cost of attendance after federal loans fall short.
+Undergraduate and graduate students enrolled at least half time at a degree-granting institution can apply for funds to cover the cost of attendance after federal loans fall short.

 The application process is relatively quick: Students and cosigners can complete it online in a matter of minutes and find out if they prequalify in seconds.
 The only documents EDvestinU requires is proof of income for you or your cosigner, so there’s no scrambling around for financial aid award letters.
 Borrowers typically sign their promissory note in as little as 24 to 48 business hours.